Searching for EeV photons with Telescope Array Surface Detector and neural networks: Method

 \section{Method}

 We start by outlining the general scheme of the analysis and stating our main assumptions.
 The method comprises four main steps, which we describe below.

-1. \textit{Data selection and preparation.} We perform Monte Carlo (MC) simulations of 14 years of TA SD data, modeling air showers initiated by protons and photons.
+1. \textit{Data selection and preparation.} We perform Monte Carlo (MC) simulations of 14 years of TA SD data, modeling air showers initiated by protons and photons (see Section \ref{sec:mc} for details).
 Heavy nuclei such as iron produce showers that develop earlier, exhibit denser cores, and higher muon-to-electromagnetic ratios than proton-induced cascades \cite{Ros:2011zg, ros2013improving, cazon2023universality}.
 This makes them easier to distinguish from photon-induced air showers, yielding protons as the main background source to photons signal.

 2. \textit{Neural network training.} We train a neural network classifier to distinguish between proton- and photon-induced EAS events using a MC-simulated data set.
 For each event the neural network outputs a number $ \xi \in [0;1] $ representing its confidence that a given event is proton-like (closer to 0) or photon-like (closer to 1).